mijtsma/jsat/README.md

 ### Creating User Projects
 User projects are stored in the `userapps` directory.
 To get started, copy and rename `userapps/COPYME` to your name.
 This will be your personal directory, where you can create any projects you would like.
 An example `script.py` is provided for convenience.
 Note that because of the way Python handles directories, you will need a file named `__init__.py` in any sub-directory you create.

+An elaborate example of a user project can be found at `userapps/robot_example/script.py`.
+A tutorial for this example can be found at `userapps/robot_example/README.md`.

 ### Data Files
 Network information is stored in JSON data files, located in `data/JSON`.
 Standards for this format are located in `JSONStandards.txt`.